Salvo-Dippolito/ontological_surveyor/README.md

 The state machine node subscribes to the robot state node through the use of an interface class called AgentState.
 Through an instance of this class the state machine node is also set up as a client to the two action servers /choose_move_action_server and /execute_move_action_server.
 All nodes except the robot_state node are set up as clients to the armor service, although the state machine node gets set up through the use of a class called HandleOntology.

+### State Machine Structure

 <img
     src="/images/statemachine.jpg"
     title="Project State Machine"
     width="75%" height="75%">

+There is an initial state called Load Map which only gets accessed at the start of the simulation.
+In that state the floor ontology is created by following user specifications and the agent is placed in its charging room 'E'.
+The robot then enters its main routine which has been subdivided in three main actions and consequently three different states: choosing where to go (Choose Move), getting there (Execute Move), and finally surveiling the place for a while (Surveil Room).
+If at any moment during the execution of each of these states the robot state node where to notify that the battery level was too low then the state machine would transition immediately into its charging state (Charging).
+As shown in the documentation, the charging state is actually comprised of a two-phased task: moving back to the charging station and then waiting for the battery to charge.
+In this state the /execute_move_action_server is called with the chosen location preset as room 'E'.